Skip to main content

 Smart Contract: X402ProxyFacilitator.sol

-• Proxy Architecture: All payments flow through the facilitator contract, not directly to recipients
+• Proxy Architecture: Payments flow through the facilitator contract rather than directly to the recipient

-• Organization Integration: Payments linked to organizations for multi-user management
+• Organization Integration: Payments can be linked to organizations for verification, settlement, and access control

 Backend Infrastructure